Second moment of degree three $L$-functions: Sketch of the proof

-In the off-diagonal case, both the character sum and the oscillatory integrals are more complicated.
-In Section \ref{S10} we first analyze the oscillatory integral $\mathfrak{J}$ with stationary phase analysis (see Lemma \ref{Jintegrallemma}).
-For $m\ll \frac{X^{3/2}}{T^{3/4}}$ we have Next we simplify the character sum $\mathfrak{C}$.
-For simplicity if we assume that $(q_1,q_2)=1$, by Chinese remainder theorem and reciprocity we can transform $\mathfrak{C}$ into In reality there are additional terms depending on the g.c.d. of $q_1$ and $q_2$ (see \ref{Charactersumsimplification}).
-So by the Poisson summation formula on the $m$-sum (in off-diagonal case ) we save So if we look at the expression we essentially have
+Next, we simplify the character sum $\mathfrak{C}$.
+For simplicity if we assume that $(q_1,q_2)=1$, by Chinese remainder theorem and reciprocity we can transform $\mathfrak{C}$ into In reality there are additional terms depending on the g.c.d. of $q_1$ and $q_2$ and it requires careful evaluation (see \ref{CharsumSimplifiedA1A2}).
+So by the Poisson summation formula on the $m$-sum (in off-diagonal case ) we save So, if we look at the expression, we essentially have

-We then apply Cauchy-Schwartz inequality on the $(\xi_1,q_1,h_1)$-sum to get rid of $\alpha_1$ and open up the resulting absolute square and denote the resulting two copies of $(\xi_2,q_2,h_2)$ variables as $(\xi_2,q_2,h_2)$ and $(\xi_2',q_2',h_2')$.
+We then apply the Cauchy-Schwarz inequality on the $(\xi_1,q_1,h_1)$-sum to get rid of $\alpha_1$ and open up the resulting absolute square and denote the resulting two copies of $(\xi_2,q_2,h_2)$ variables as $(\xi_2,q_2,h_2)$ and $(\xi_2',q_2',h_2')$.
 We now apply the Poisson summation formula on the $q_1$ sum.
 This produces another character sum $\mathcal{C}$ and oscillatory integral (see \ref{afterpoissonofq1}).
 We take the $\xi_1$ integral along with the oscillatory integral and denote the two variable oscillatory integral as $\mathcal{I}$.

-If we continue with our assumption $(q_1,q_2q_2')=1$ then by the Chinese remainder theorem character sum $\mathcal{C}$ appears to be a product of a Kloosterman sum and a Ramanujan sum.
+If we continue with our assumption $(q_1,q_2q_2')=1$, then by the Chinese remainder theorem character sum $\mathcal{C}$ appears to be a product of a Kloosterman sum and a congruence relation:

 So we may bound $\mathcal{C}$ by $\sqrt{mh_1}$ on average.
 But in reality, our analysis of $\mathcal{C}$ depends on the common divisors of $q_1,q_2,q_2'$.
-We handle it by splitting it into prime factors and analyzing these factors individually (see Lemma \ref{analysisofc}) and actually bound it by $\sqrt{mh_1}d^{2}$ on average.
-On the other hand, we analyze the double integral $\mathcal{I}$ by stationary phase analysis (see Lemma \ref{AnalysisofI}) and save $\frac{T}{X}$.
-So due to the Poisson summation formula on $q_1$ we save After the large sieve the total saving in the off-diagonal case id $\frac{T^{3/2}}{X^{3/2}}\cdot\frac{T^{3/8}}{X^{1/4}}\sim \frac{T^{15/8}}{X^{7/4}}$.
-With the optimal choice of $X=T^{1/2}$ this saving is equal to the diagonal saving.
-Hence we are at the threshold, i.e. we recover the trivial bound of $M_F(T)$.
-So any additional saving in the off-diagonal will lead to a non-trivial bound of $M_F(T)$.
+On the other hand, we analyze the double integral $\mathcal{I}$ by multi-variable stationary phase analysis (see Lemma \ref{AnalysisofI}) and save $\frac{T}{X}$.

+So, due to the Poisson summation formula on $q_1$ we save After the large sieve, the total saving in the off-diagonal case is $\frac{T^{3/2}}{X^{3/2}}\cdot\frac{T^{3/8}}{X^{1/4}}\sim \frac{T^{15/8}}{X^{7/4}}$.
+With the optimal choice of $X=T^{1/2}$, this saving equals the diagonal saving.
+Hence, we are at the threshold, i.e., we recover the trivial bound of $M_F(T)$.
+So, any additional saving in the off-diagonal will lead to a non-trivial bound of $M_F(T)$.